tijldeneut/dpapilab-ng/README.md

 these are first encrypted using system Masterkeys, but the password itself is in ``NTUSER.dat`` and encrypted with user Masterkeys, so both are needed.

-**chrome-edge-dec.py**: this utility tries to decrypt both Cookies and stored browser passwords from either Chrome, Opera or the newer MS Edge browser.
+**browserdec.py**: this utility tries to decrypt both cookies and stored browser passwords from either Chrome, Opera or the newer MS Edge browser.
+Using many different ways (masterkeys, SHA1/NT hashes or AD PVK file)

 **creddec.py**: this utility tries to decrypt Windows Credential files